nrc-cnrc/COVID-US/README.md

 **Update 03/18/2021:** For a detailed description of the COVIDx-US dataset, please see our [paper](https://arxiv.org/abs/2103.10003).
 **Update 03/17/2021:** COVIDx-US v1.0 is released.
 The dataset comprises 93 ultrasound videos and 10,774 processed ultrasound images.

-The current COVIDx-US dataset is constructed from the following open source datasets:
+The current COVIDx-US dataset is constructed from the following datasets:
 * [ButterflyNetwork](https://www.butterflynetwork.com/)
 * [GrepMed](https://www.grepmed.com/)
 * [The POCUS Atlas](https://www.thepocusatlas.com/)